Lenox, Massachusetts: Geography

 According to the United States Census Bureau, the town has a total area of 56.1 sqkm, of which 55.0 sqkm is land and 1.2 sqkm is water.
 Lenox is bordered by Pittsfield to the north, Washington to the east, Lee to the southeast, Stockbridge to the southwest, and Richmond to the west.
 The town center is 8 mi south of downtown Pittsfield, 45 mi west-northwest of Springfield, and 125 mi west of Boston.

 Lenox is set apart from Richmond to the west by a branch of the Berkshire Mountains, with the highest peak in the ridge being Yokun Seat at 654 m.
 To the east, October Mountain rises above the Housatonic River, which flows along that side of town and is impeded by a dam that forms Woods Pond.
 Contamination with PCBs is highest in the section of the River from Pittsfield to Woods Pond.
 Parts of the Housatonic Valley Wildlife Management Area and October Mountain State Forest line the river's east banks there.
 Several marshy brooks also feed into the river throughout town.
-The town is also home to the Pleasant Valley Wildlife Sanctuary south of Yokun Seat, and the Cranwell Resort and Golf Club.
+The town is also home to the Pleasant Valley Wildlife Sanctuary south of Yokun Seat,the Wyndhyrst Resort and Golf Club, and a Miraval Spa.

-U.S. Routes 7 and 20 meet in the southern end of town, heading north along a bypass road towards Pittsfield.
+Routes 7 and 20 meet in the southern end of town, heading north along a bypass road towards Pittsfield.
 Massachusetts Route 7A, the original path of Route 7, passes through the center of town, with a short distance combined with Massachusetts Route 183, which begins near the start of the bypass road.
 The town center is 5 mi from Exit 2 of the Massachusetts Turnpike (Interstate 90), the nearest interstate highway.

 Along the Housatonic River, the Housatonic Railroad route between Pittsfield and Great Barrington passes from north to south.
 Penn Central trains last made stops at Lenox Railroad Station in 1970.
 Amtrak rail service on the Lake Shore Limited can be found in Pittsfield, and the town is served by the Berkshire Regional Transit Authority (BRTA), with regional bus service through Pittsfield.
 Pittsfield is also the site of the nearest regional airport, the Pittsfield Municipal Airport.
 The town is roughly equidistantly located between the two nearest airports with national flights, Albany International Airport in New York and Bradley International Airport in Connecticut.